dieterich-lab/DCC/README.rst

 2. Detect circRNAs from chimeric.out.junction file

-a.
-It is strongly recommended (but not mandatory, in case you cannot get repetitive annotation of your genome) to prepare a repetitive region file in gtf format for filtering.
+* It is strongly recommended (but not mandatory, in case you cannot get repetitive annotation of your genome) to prepare a repetitive region file in gtf format for filtering.
 You can get this file through UCSC table browser: http://genome.ucsc.edu/cgi-bin/hgTables.
 Select your genome, select group as "Repeats" or "Variation and Repeats".
 For the track, I recommend chose all possible repeats and combine the results. **NOTE**: the output format should be GTF format.

-b.
-Prepare path files to specify where is your chimeric.junction.out files are.
+* Prepare path files to specify where is your chimeric.junction.out files are.

   First, "chimeric_junctions" file, which is file in which you specify your chimeric.junction.out file absolute paths (mates joined mapping, for paired end), one line per sample.